mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 ---
 layout: post
+title: >-
-title: "Turning Humans into Machines: The Scary and/or Beneficial Aspects of Genetic Engineering"
+  Turning Humans into Machines: The Scary and/or Beneficial Aspects of Genetic Engineering
+published: true
 ---

 ![future-bodies.jpg](../img/future-bodies.jpg)